Volney Howard: Career

-He moved to Texas during the Republic of Texas and Howard was appointed the first Attorney General of the State of Texas in 1846.
-He served in that role for only 6 months.
-He represented Texas's District 2 in the U.S. Congress from 1849 to 1853.
+After his unsuccessful run in 1840, he moved to New Orleans, practicing law there until December 1844, and then moved to San Antonio to serve in the Republic of Texas.
+He was appointed the first Attorney General of the State of Texas in 1846 by Governor J. Pinckney Henderson, but he declined the appointment.
+He represented Texas's District 2 in the U.S. Congress from 1849 to 1853 but lost a third re-election bid to Peter Hansborough Bell.

 Appointed attorney to the Land Commission of California by President Franklin Pierce, Howard left Texas to move to California.
 He resigned after a few months to practice law in San Francisco.
 In 1856, he was appointed Adjutant General of California, following the resignation of William T. Sherman during the time of the San Francisco Committee of Vigilance.
 His attempt to oppose the Committee by force failed.

 Afterward, he moved to Sacramento in 1858 to practice law but decided to leave northern California because he had made too many enemies while battling the vigilantes in San Francisco.
-In 1861 he moved to Los Angeles, where he served two terms as District Attorney, from 1864 to 1867, and served as one of the first judges of the Los Angeles Superior Court beginning in 1879.
+In 1861 he moved to Los Angeles, where he served as District Attorney from 1861 to 1870, and served as one of the first judges of the Los Angeles Superior Court beginning in 1879.
+He was a delegate to the California constitutional convention in 1878–1879.
 His law firm included two of his lawyer sons, Charles Howard (killed in a gunfight with Daniel B. Nichols, son of a former mayor of Los Angeles, in 1869 in a saloon) and Frank H. Howard, who served as city attorney of Los Angeles.
 He served only one term on the bench, due to the ill health.
 He was nominated to a seat on the United States Supreme Court but declined because of failing health.

-Howard died in Santa Monica, California and was buried at Fort Hill in Los Angeles, California, but was disinterred to an undisclosed location when the cemetery was eliminated.
+Howard died in Santa Monica, California on May 14, 1889 and was buried at Fort Hill Cemetery in Los Angeles, California.
 Howard County, Texas was named in his honor.